 5-7 lines describing the overall aim of the project.
 Make it clear what the objectives are, e.g. analyse data sets, implement an algorithm, develop or use theory.
-Remember that the project should be doable in 7 weeks (~137,5 hours of work, including the final exam) for a 5 ECTS project, and 14 weeks (~275 hours of work, including the final exam) for a 10 ECTS project, and that it should be possible to document it in a report of 10-15 pages for a 5 ECTS project, and 20-25 pages for a 10 ECTS project.
-If you are working in a group, the volume of the work and report must reflect this.
+Remember that the project should be doable in 7 weeks (-137,5 hours of work, including the final exam) for a 5 ECTS project, and 14 weeks (-275 hours of work, including the final exam) for a 10 ECTS project, and that it should be possible to document it in a report of 10 1-5 pages for a 5 ECTS project, and 20-25 pages for a 10 ECTS project, and the volume of the work and report must reflect this.
 Think of the text as how you would explain your project and its objectives to others.